wso2/docs-is/en/docs/guides/login/sso-for-oidc.md

-# Enable Authentication for an OIDC Web Application
+# Enable Single Sign-On for an OIDC Web Application

 This page guides you through enabling SSO for an OIDC application using WSO2 Identity Server.